cse-sim/cse/doc/src/dhwheater-doc.md

 **whResType=*choice***

-Resistance heater type, valid only if wh_heatSrc=_ELRESX, else ignored.
+Resistance heater type, valid only if whHeatSrc is equal to RESISTANCEX, else ignored.
 These choices are supported by the detailed HPWH model.
 Except for Generic, all heater characteristics are set by HPWH based on whResType.

 <%= member_table(
   units: "",